Spectral Image Tokenizer: Experiments

 We tackle text-to-image generation by using an autoregressive transformer to model the distribution of discrete tokens output by our tokenizer.
 Since the SIT sequence of tokens represents an image in a coarse-fine fashion, the autoregressive model generation has the same property, which means that we can interrupt the generation after a certain number of tokens and decode a coarse version of the generation.

 For this to work, the SIT decoder must be scale-causal, while there is no constraint for the encoder so we use dense attention (we denote this variant Scale-Causal Decoder, or ``SIT-SCD'').
 It uses a ``small'' encoder and ``large'' decoder as described in ViT-VQGAN~\cite{yu2022vectorquantized}, and 4 scales.
-To conserve memory, we share the transformer parameters for all scales in the decoder, while the encoder has different parameters per scale as described in \cref{sec:tokenizer}.

-We mostly follow the Parti350M~\cite{yu2022scaling} architecture and training protocol and name our generative model auto-regressive SIT, or ``AR-SIT''.
-Both SIT and AR-SIT are trained on a subset of WebLI~\cite{pali} of around 128M images; given our batch sizes and number of training steps, each image is seen at most once during training.
-Evaluation is performed on 30k examples of MS-COCO~\cite{LinMBHPRDZ14}.
+We follow the Parti350M~\cite{yu2022scaling} architecture and training protocol and name our generative model auto-regressive SIT, or ``AR-SIT''.
+SIT and AR-SIT are trained on a subset of WebLI~\cite{pali} of around 128M images, where each image is seen at most once during training.
+Evaluation is on 30k examples of MS-COCO~\cite{LinMBHPRDZ14}.
 We show metrics and generations at different resolutions in \cref{fig:partial_generation} and \cref{tab:partial_generation}.
-While the metrics are slightly worse, the gap closes at lower resolutions and our generation is faster.
+AR-SIT matches the baseline performance but is several times faster and more memory efficient at lower resolutions.
+These results demonstrate the property \ref{prop:ar_multiscale} (\cref{sec:intro}).